 Waterline Writers Submissions:

-General Information for Writers: Submissions are accepted from August 1st – March 31st.
+Submissions are accepted from August 1st – March 31st.
 We seek fiction (short stories or novel excerpts of any genre), poetry, creative non-fiction, memoir, spoken word and the occasional essay, play excerpt, storyteller, stand-up comedian or multi-media artist.
+We accept submissions from published and not-yet-published writers.
+Our events include 5 featured writers and an Open Mic.
+Work is not critiqued at the event.
 Subscribe to our website, send us your email address and Like us on Facebook to receive event announcements and submission updates.

 Book sales: Featured authors may sell books on the night they read and keep all proceeds from sales!
 Be prepared to sign copies, handle your own sales, and make change during breaks or after the event at the provided table.
 Sales are variable, so some writers prefer to mingle and network with other writers and audience members.
 Offering a “special Waterline price” seems to help sales!

 Filming: We film the readings for our website’s Video Library, which includes over 300 videos!
 You are welcome to use the video or audio from your reading.
 We’ll let you know if the event is broadcast (and streamed) via MyBATV.com (Comcast 17 in Batavia, AT&T U-verse 99 in N. Illinois) later in the month.
 We do have a microphone and sound system with speakers.

 Age limit: Readers are usually over 18, but our youngest was 14 and our oldest was 80!

 Email the following to email@example.com: